curvegrid/go-ethereum-wiki/RLPx-----Node-Discovery-Protocol.md

 Each node keeps a node table as described in the Kademlia paper [[Maymounkov, Mazières 2002][kad-paper]].
-The node table is configured with a bucket size of 16 (denoted `k` in Kademlia), concurrency of 3 (denoted `α` in Kademlia), and 8 bits per hop (denoted `b` in Kademlia) for routing.
+The node table is configured with a bucket size of 16 (denoted `k` in Kademlia), and concurrency of 3 (denoted `α` in Kademlia).
 The eviction check interval is 75 milliseconds, and the idle bucket-refresh interval is
 3600 seconds.